 It may be a little heavy for some riders but Enkeeo added flex to make it more comfortable.
 Plus, with the style in which the wheels are mounted to the board, it keeps the deck closer to the ground which contributes to the riders overall balance and stability.

 It has an ABEC 11 bearing which allows riders to cruise with it smoother and quicker.
-If you initially wanted a longboard that you can use for your commute, you might want to add this board to your shortlist.
+If you initially wanted good downhill longboard that you can use for your commute, you might want to add this board to your shortlist.